davidvilla/python-doublex/README.rst

 Mimic doubles
 =============

-Usually double instances behave as collaborator subrogates, but they do not expose the same class hierarchy, and usually this is pretty enough when the code uses "duck typing"::
+Usually double instances behave as collaborator surrogates, but they do not expose the same class hierarchy, and usually this is pretty enough when the code uses "duck typing"::

  class A(object):